thegetty/terracottas/source/views/discussion/discussion-c.md

     Copenhagen as well.

 [^2]: The circular holes can also be found on the majority of statues,
-    including the examples in Rouen, Copenhagen, and Bari, and on the statues in the Museo Archeologico Nazionale in Naples: see <span class="smcaps">Levi 1926</span>, pl.
+    including the examples in Rouen, Copenhagen, and Bari and on the statues in the Museo Archeologico Nazionale in Naples: see <span class="smcaps">Levi 1926</span>, pl.
 II, no.1.